lhcb/first-analysis-steps/openstack-setup.md

 ```
 mv /etc/profile.d/zzz_hepix.sh{,.bak}
 ```
-BEWARE!
+**BEWARE**!
 I don't know/care what this script does I just know I don't want to run it anymore!

-#### Testing your new VM
+### Testing your new VM

 First login as your user account on the VM.